runicscribe/worldbuilding-docs/dae-machina/world/bestiary/fauna/concha.md

 Long, double-jointed legs.
 Air bladders in its body allow it to float.
 Legs are covered in venomous spines and end in claws.
 Feeds by catching prey in these spines, similar to jellyfish, though on a rather larger scale.
 Can grow up to 50 m tall.

+### Leviathans

+Leviathans include many of the largest creatures on Dael.
+They are all strictly aquatic, and typically have a long body, with many legs adapted to fins.

-### Living Island
+#### Living Island

+Living Islands are the largest creatures found on Dael, with the biggest specimens growing up to a kilometer long.

-Pointed snout with two antenae and six feathery tentacles that are used to trap krill, jellyfish, and small fish.
-Two pairs of black eyes under brow ridge
+They have a pointed snout with two antenae and six feathery tentacles that are used to trap krill, jellyfish, and small fish.
+Where this snout meets their head, Living Islands have two pairs of black compound eyes, set just below a ridge which extends around the sides of their head.
+Their head widens into a large body segment, with many banks of gills on the underside and a tall peak.
-Head widens into a large body segment, with large gills on the underside and a tall peak.
-Sybsequent segments are tapered, each smaller than the last.
-Each segment has a pair of finned segmented legs.
+Subsequent segments are tapered, each smaller than the last.
+Each segment has a pair of finned segmented legs, emergeng from the back corners of the segment.

-Float along the surface of the water collecting food in their tentacles Upper half of body segments consist primarly of a large gas bladder which keeps them afloat.
+Adult Living Islands float along the surface of the ocean collecting food in their tentacles.
+The upper part of each of their body segments consist primarly of a large gas bladder which keeps them afloat.
+They are incapable of submerging, and rely on their massive size ans thick armor to protect them from harm.
+Vegetation can be found growing on the abovewater parts of their shells, providing a natual camoflauge.

+Juveniles look quite similar to adults, but are much smaller and spend most of their time fully underwater, often in coral reefs or similarly sheltered ecosystems.
+After they reach around 1 meter long, they spend more time in open waters.
+By they time they reach 50-100m long, they are generally locked to the surface of the ocean.

+Living Islands are biologically immortal, and continue growing throughout their life.
+Kilometer-long specimens are exceptionally rare.

+#### Broadhead Leviathan

+The broadhead leviathan is and active predator and fast swimmer.
+They are typically 15-30 meters long and have a large, flat, head shaped like a wide diamond.
+Their first pair of limbs are small claws held under its head.
+The second pair are large, broad fins.
+The body segments after the head are smaller and more rounded, tapering towards the tail-end.
+Each have a pair of small, leg-like fins.

+They can be found at a wide range of depths, and prey on a wide variety of smaller creatures, from serpentfish, to other leviathans, to squid and jellyfish.
+Hollow spaces in the leviathans head gives it sonar sense with a high degree of directionality.

+#### Triclaw Leviathan

+Among the larger leviathans, 50-100m in length.
+Head and second body segment are relatively small.
+Third segment is larger and fouth is larger still.

+Three increasingly larger pairs of clawed limbs are attached to the first three segments, giving the Triclaw leviathan its name.
+The fourth segment has two large fin-like legs.
+Subsequent segmetns are smaller, and taper off into a finned tail.

+Tryclaw Leviathans often go after prey of a similar size to themselves - other leviathans, ocean wurms, and krakens.

 ## Krinids